-CETAF is launching for the fourth year its community initiative to reward early-career researchers, within the fields of taxonomy, biodiversity and geodiversity science, who base their research on natural science collections.
-E-SCORE - Excellence in Scientific Collections-based Research, is a celebration of the new generation of scientists who have shown dedication to the use of collections that help document, describe and understand life on earth, and the processes that have shaped it.
-The award also celebrates the United Nations endorsed International Day for Biological Diversity, which falls annually on the 22nd of May to commemorate the 1992 adoption of the Convention on Biological Diversity.
-CETAF awarded E-SCORE for the first time in 2020 to mark the end of the UN International Decade of Biodiversity.
+CETAF is launching for the fourth year its community initiative to reward early-career researchers within the fields of taxonomy, biodiversity and geodiversity sciences.
+The E-SCORE Award - Excellence in Scientific Collections-based Research is a celebration of the new generation of scientists who have shown dedication to the use of collections that help document, describe and understand life on earth, and the processes that have shaped it.
+The award also celebrates the United Nations-endorsed International Day for Biological Diversity, which falls annually on the 22nd of May to commemorate the 1992 adoption of the Convention on Biological Diversity.

-By awarding the E-SCoRe award, CETAF wishes to highlight the significance of collections-based research in the fight against biodiversity loss and climate change.
+By awarding E-SCORE, CETAF wishes to highlight the significance of collections-based research in the fight against biodiversity loss and climate change.
 This year 2023, the E-SCORE award is addressed to Ph.D students (at their last stage or finished in the last 6 months).

-The prize is given annually and consists of three parts:
+The prize will be given annually and consists of three parts:

-- an invitation to the next CETAF Governing Board meeting to present the winning research.
+■ An invitation to the next CETAF Governing Board meeting for a (virtual) presentation of the winning research.

-The CETAF E-SCoRe AWARD is issued once a year to one early-career researcher who meets the following three criteria:
+The CETAF E-SCORE AWARD is now issued every two years to specifically address PhD students who meets the following three criteria:

-- has published research (e.g. a taxonomic monograph, paper, database, thesis or software) that presents innovative research approaches, methods/techniques, or theories that align with the principles of open science;
+● Has published research (e.g. a taxonomic monograph, paper, database, thesis or software) that presents innovative aspects of research approach, methods/techniques, and theory that align with the principles of open science;

-- is enrolled in a graduate school programme to obtain a doctoral degree or has a maximum of 5 years of postdoctoral experience (excluding career breaks) when the prize is awarded (May 22, 2023) or has been enrolled until November 2022.
+● Is enrolled in a graduate school programme to obtain a Doctoral degree when the prize is awarded (May 22, 2023) or has been enrolled until November 2022.

 Awards will be made considering the scientific relevance, innovation, societal impact and international impact of the research.
 We encourage applications from all backgrounds, especially those underrepresented in science, and especially from women and minorities.
-Affiliation with a CETAF member is not mandatory.
-For those without current affiliation, their application shall include a nomination from a member of a CETAF institution.
+Applications need not be from a member of CETAF but should include a nomination from a member of a CETAF institution.

-- a Curriculum Vitae of the applicant, including a list of (most important) publications or other research output (max.
-2 pages in total);
+1. A Curriculum Vitae of the applicant, including a list of (most important) publications or other research output (max.
+2 pages in total)

 The CETAF consortium, consisting of 71 European natural science institutes, represents a unique infrastructure and research network of natural science collections.
 Their collections facilitate fundamental geodiversity and biodiversity research, particularly in taxonomy and systematics, that enables ground-breaking discoveries across broad fields of science.
 The CETAF community jointly holds 1.5 billion specimens that represent about 80% of the world’s described species.
 These institutions and their researchers are custodians of this irreplaceable natural heritage that serves scientific and social progress.